Mustard (Brassica alba)

 Mustard seeds, powder, spouts and condiments are used Indian, Asian and European (French in particular) cuisines.
 Mustard pairs perfectly with mayonnaise, boiled eggs, cheese, cabbage, cauliflower, lentils, onion, artichokes, tarragon, basil, tomato, honey, champagne, turmeric, beef, ham and sausages.

 Mustard plants can be started by seed all year round, except in areas of extreme cold winters.
-The plants are fast growing, growing to 3-10 feet with bright yellow flowers that form the shape of a cross.
+The plants are fast growing, growing to 1-3m, with bright yellow flowers that form the shape of a cross.
 The flowers form seed pods which shatter easily, so ensure you pick the pods before they are completely dry.